brian14708/wh-briefings/presidential-actions/2021-09/2021-09-30-a-proclamation-on-national-youth-justice-action-month-2021.md

 modified_time: 2021-09-30 14:07:23-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-youth-justice-action-month-2021/
 published_time: 2021-09-30 11:14:48-04:00
-title: A Proclamation on National Youth Justice Action Month, 2021
+title: "A Proclamation on National Youth Justice Action Month,\_2021"
 ---

 I have often said that America’s young people are the kite strings that